 The MACRS ADS is required for some property and is an option for any other property.
-It is an SL system based on the alternative MACRS recovery period (ADR midpoint lives).
+ADS uses straight-line depreciation based on the alternative MACRS recovery period (ADR midpoint lives).
 Farmers who are subject to capitalization of preproductive expenses, discussed later, may elect to avoid capitalization; but if they do so, they must use the ADS life on all property.
 As noted later, any taxpayer required to use ADS is ineligible for bonus depreciation (which has various eligibility dates) but may still use the I.R.C. § 179 expense deduction.